big-data-processor/bdp-document/README.md

-# The documentation of Big Data Processor
+# The documentation of BD-Processor

-This repo generates the documentations of Big Data Processor.
+This repo generates the documentations of BD-Processor.

 ([Click to view the documents on Github Pages](https://big-data-processor.github.io/bdp-document)).